mdelrosa/mdelrosa.github.io/_posts/2020-03-16-the-future-of-online-eng-edu.md

 - <a name='r5'>[5]</a> M. Clarà, "How Instruction Influences Conceptual Development: Vygotsky's Theory Revisited," Educational Psychologist, 52:1, 50-62, DOI: 10.1080/00461520.2016.1221765.
 2017.
 - <a name='r6'>[6]</a> D.J.
 Deming, C. Goldin, L.F.
 Katz, and N. Yuchtman, "Can Online Learning Bend the Higher Education Cost Curve?"
 American Economic Review, 105 (5): 496-501.
 2015.
 - <a name='r7'>[7]</a> J. Goodman, J. Melkers, and A. Pallais.
 "Can Online Delivery Increase Access to Education?"
 Journal of Labor Economics 2019 37:1, 1-34, 2019.
+- <a name='r8'>[8]</a> D. Xu and S. Jaggars.
+"Online and hybrid course enrollment and performance in Washington State community and technical colleges."
+2011. https://doi.org/10.7916/D8862QJ6
+- <a name='r9'>[9]</a> D. Jenkins.
+Redesigning community colleges for completion: Lessons from research on high performance organizations (CCRC Working Paper No. 24, Assessment of Evidence Series).
+New York, NY: Columbia University, Teachers College, Community College Research Center.
+2011.

 [eCornell]: /images/blog/2020/03/17/eCornell.PNG